News about Discovery+ launching in Canada, "What Happened, Brittany Murphy", "Shetland", and more.

 The HBO Max original movies that have been released simultaneously on Crave (and HBO Latin America and the like), like Locked Down, are there because because Warner Bros. chose not to release these movies in theatres at all, at least in the Americas.

-That said, as with other Warner Bros. / New Line releases, TWWMD will be covered by a "pay-1" output deal that sends the studio's first-run films to Crave (with Movies + HBO, i.e. the version of Crave that costs about $20 per month), several months after their theatrical runs.
-These films are typically made available to Crave about 8-10 months after theatrical release, but given that this schedule moved up for WW84 (which will be on Crave in late May, about five months after release), there's a strong possibility of a similar release for this film, which could be as soon as October 2021 (but don't be surprised if it's a few months later).
+That said, as with other Warner Bros. / New Line releases, TWWMD is covered by a "pay-1" output deal that sends the studio's first-run films to Crave (with Movies + HBO, i.e. the version of Crave that costs about $20 per month), several months after their theatrical runs.
+As noted above, it became available on Crave on October 9.